Frequently asked questions

 Do I have to pay sales tax?

-If you purchase from within Australia, a 10% GST is applied to all orders.
-For international orders, you will be responsible for any customs charges and taxes that may be applied.
+If you purchase from within Australia, a 10% GST is applied to all orders, we also take care of all the importing charges/GST for our New Zealand customers.
+For international orders to other countries, you will be responsible for any customs charges and taxes that may be applied.

 Are Corbin seats ADR (Australian Design Rules) complied?

-In the very rare situation that your seat has a fault or some other issue, all Corbin seats purchased through Select Edge must be shipped back to our workshop that handles all warranty claims and can perform the repairs, this workshop is based in the US.
+In the very rare situation that your seat has a fault or some other issue requiring a return, all Corbin seats purchased through us must be shipped back to our workshop that handles all warranty claims and can perform the repairs or return, this workshop is based in the US.
 Freight costs to the workshop are to be paid by the customer, return freight will be paid by Select Edge if the claim is deemed to be covered under warranty.
+All returns must be accompanied with an RMA number that must be clearly displayed on the outside of the box, this is to avoid a 15% processing fee.

 Can I install the seats myself?